timborrowdale/KafkaLogstashGraphiteGrafana/README.md

  - Go back to dashboards and create a new one, you should now be able to use graphite as a source for your data queries.
  - Post some JSON events to your chosen kafka topic and you should see the graphs update.

+## To Do

+ - automatically register graphite as a data source to grafana